-Recent events, such as the Black Lives Matter and the Parkland Shooting protests, seem to indicate that there has been a cultural reawakening throughout the United States to exert our First Amendment rights and participate in various forms of public discourse.
+Recent events, such as the Black Lives Matter and the George Floyd protests, seem to indicate that there has been a cultural reawakening throughout the United States to exert our First Amendment rights and participate in various forms of public discourse.
 Standing up for your rights can be scary and difficult, but it is the bedrock which allowed our forefathers to cast off the shackles of tyranny and form the greatest democracy in the world.
 However, good intentions and moral rectitude will not keep you from getting arrested or worse.
-If you intend on engaging in peaceful public protests then it is vital to understand your rights, as well as Missouri’s protesting laws, is crucial when actively engaging in public demonstrations.
+If you intend on engaging in peaceful public protests then it is vital to understand your rights, as well as Missouri’s protesting laws, before actively engaging in public demonstrations.